tylerharter/cs301-projects/fall19/p10/stage1.md

 * Find the table containing the data (Hint: .find() or .find_all() methods can be used).
 * Find all the rows in the table (Note: rows are inside 'tr' html tag and data is in 'td' tag).
 * Create a dictionary containing country name, capital and location coordinate.
 Create a list of dictionaries for all the countries.
-* This web page has more countries than `countries.json`.
+* **Carful!** This web page has more countries than `countries.json`.
 We will ignore the countries that are not in that file.
-You need to filter and keep only the countries whose names appear in `countries.json`.
+You need to filter and keep only the 174 countries whose names also appear in `countries.json`.
 * Save this list into file titled `capitals.json`.
 You can use json.dump() method.
 You file should look something like this.

 Create a DataFrame named `capitals` from this file.
 Before you proceed, make sure that `capitals.head()` displays the following: